Full-Scale Replica Of A Lancaster Bomber To Be Built

 Another popular comments said: “How absolutely stunning and what an amazing tribute to those who gave their lives for us to have the lives we have today.”

-If you’d like to leave your own comment, visit the post on our Facebook page, or scroll to the bottom of this article.
+If you’d like to leave your own comment, please visit our Facebook page, or scroll to the bottom of this article.

 Lancaster Bomber